AdamPrusz/Email/README.md

 ### Email

-Code enables user to send the confirmtion to chosen office via e-mail.
+Code enables user to send the confirmtion of payment to an accountant.

 ### User's activities